cstanislawski/cstanislawski/README.md

 ## whoami

-My name is Cezary Marek Stanisławski, I'm a DevOps Engineer with experience working with both on-prem & in the clouds (AWS, GCP).
+My name is Cezary Stanisławski, I'm a DevOps Engineer with experience working with both on-prem & in the clouds (AWS, GCP).

 ## skills